 Victims of crime

-Victoria Police will act to protect and support all victims of crime.
-We will investigate, offer advice and connect you to support services who can help.
+Victoria Police act to protect and support all victims of crime, whether they're victims, witnesses, or a family member.
+We investigate, offer advice, and connect you to support services who can help.

 The harm can be: